heniam/EECS3421-DB/README.md

-# Course work for EECS3421 Fall 2018
+# EECS3421 Fall 2018
 IBM DB2

+			 Please try to do it yourself before looking at the solutions!